-Evolve AI Ltd T/A Evolve AI (Evolve AI Ltd - individually and collectively referred to herein as the “Evolve”, "we," "us" or “our”) is a recruitment and headhunting business which provides work-finding services to its clients and work-seekers, advisory services and events to candidates and businesses looking to hire and scale their organisations.
+Evolve AI Ltd T/A Evolve AI (Evolve AI Ltd - individually and collectively referred to herein as the “Evolve”, "we," "us" or “our”) is a recruitment and executive search business which provides work-finding services to its candidates and work-seekers, and advisory services and suitable candidates to businesses looking to hire and scale their organisations.
 We must process personal data (including sensitive personal data) so that we can provide these services – in doing so, we act as a data controller.

 This Privacy Notice (“Notice”) explains who we are, how we collect, share, and use personal information, and how you can exercise your privacy rights.